PART 38: COMING TOGETHER

 Corry smiled reassuringly.
 “Cheer up, Laurie.
-Whatever’s happened, I’m sure it will work itself out in time!
-Until then, we have to move on with the rest of our lives.
+Whatever’s happened, I’m sure it will work itself out in time.
+Until then, we move on with the rest of our lives.
 I’m sure Clarke would want you to do that, right?”

 Laurie pursed her lips, then nodded again.
 “Yeah.
 Okay,” she repeated.
-“I’ll see you in half an hour then?”
+“See you in half an hour then?”

 Corry nodded, and Laurie slipped back out of his room, closing the door behind her.
 She still couldn’t bring herself to smile though.
 What was she going to do for the next half hour anyway?
 Maybe she should call Chartreuse.
 Yes, that was a good idea, Chartreuse always helped her feel better.